16 May 2025

 What's wrong with it?

-This field provies a way to control how to calculate supplementary groups for the container processes in a Pod.
-The available policy is below:
+This field lets you control how Kubernetes calculates the supplementary groups for container processes within a Pod.
+The available policies are:

 apiVersion: v1